owncloud-archive/documentation/admin_manual/installation/source_installation.rst

 The ownCloud .tar archive contains all of the required PHP modules.
 This section lists all required and optional PHP modules.
 Consult the `PHP manual
 <http://php.net/manual/en/extensions.php>`_ for more information on modules.
 Your Linux distribution should have packages for all required modules.
+You can check the precense of a module by typing ``php -m | grep -i <module_name>``.
+If you get a result, the module is present.

 Required: